mprib/caliscope/docs/project_setup.md

 1. Record all video footage with a common external trigger such that each frame is at the same point in time as the corresponding frames from the other files.
 In other words: all mp4 files should start and stop at the same moment in time and have the same number of frames.

 2. Provide a file called `frame_time_history.csv` within the folder of recorded video.
 This must provide the time at which each frame was read so that caliscope can synchronize the footage during processing.
+A companion project, [MultiWebCam](https://github.com/mprib/multiwebcam), creates this file automatically while it manages concurrent recording from multiple webcams and was the source of the [Sample Project](https://mprib.github.io/caliscope/sample_data.md) data found in the [docs](https://mprib.github.io/caliscope/)

 ### `frame_time_history.csv`